 - Make decisions on applications for Certificates of Appropriateness for alteration, new construction or demolition

-- Disseminate information to the public concerning historic preservation and urban conservation and seek input form groups and individuals about these matters.
+- Disseminate information to the public concerning historic preservation and urban conservation

 - Advise the Mayor, Council, and the Environmental Planning Commission on any proposed public improvements which would impact the exterior appearance of landmarks or significant structures in historic zones or urban conservation overlay zones